Tristan rolled his eyes. “Hey, dummy, guess what? We didn’t finish that quiz earlier.”

 “Don’t ever tell anybody I said this,” Tristan added, lowering his voice to a whisper.
 “But President Vaughn doesn’t have any real power at all.
 He’s just a distraction.
 He’s just a bunch of noise.
 Phoenix is actually controlled by a group of people you hardly ever hear about.”

 “Sometimes, you see these people on The Official Information Channel, having their little meetings,” Tristan continued.
 “And sometimes, if you stay up late enough, you see them on another channel too.
 That’s when they talk about the juicy stuff.
 But they like to turn off the camera when things get really interesting.
 Oh, that makes me so mad.”

 Tristan was mainly talking to himself now, just venting, but he was surprised when Jake didn’t respond.
 Then he looked up and realized his friend had gone to sleep.

 Tristan lay back in the grass and relaxed under the electric sun.
 Through the tree branches, he saw holographic clouds scrolling by.
 For a moment, he imagined what it would be like to live on the surface and see real clouds.
 He wondered if clouds even existed anymore.
 There was no telling what the atmosphere was like these days.

 Under the Electric Sun is a young adult novel that takes place in a luxurious underground city beneath the ruins of Washington, DC.
 Jake is a dimwitted young man with a kind heart.
 Tristan is his electronic tutor designed to look like a raccoon, complete with synthetic fur and rubber paws.
 Under the Electric Sun is available on Amazon.
-The paperback version is $6 plus shipping and handling.
-The Kindle edition is $2.99.
 You can click here to order.